What is Microfinance

 How do I approach Wasasa to open a Savings

-Please contact your nearest branch or rural
+Please contact your nearest branch or Rural

-outlet.
+Banks.
 Further, we have a large number of field

-staff covering distant and remote areas, whom
+staff covering distant and remote areas, which

 you can approach.
 The branches and the field

 staff would advise you on products suitable to

 you and help in completing the minimum